ddrachau/eternity/additional-files/documents/deployment.md

 ## Environment test/quality/prod

 * **JAVA**: Java 1.8.0_40
-* **Application server**:	WildFly-8.2.0.Final,
+* **Application server**:	WildFly-8.2.0.Final
 * **Database**:	Neo4j 2.2.0

 The Eternity application is deployed to the WildFly server and requests a Datasource to the Neo4j database while starting.
 Therefore you have to setup your database and WildFly.
-The following configuration **a** possible solution:
+The following configuration is **a** possible solution:

 ### Java